Improving On-Demand Single Photon Source Coherence and Indistinguishability Through a Time-Delayed Coherent Feedback

 which is related to the indistinguishability through \cite{Fischer2016, Hughes2019}

-Without feedback, i.e., for a TLS coupled to an open waveguide \cite{Kalliakos2014,Hughes2019,Schnauber2019,Uppu2020}, to generate a SPS we pump the system with a $\pi$-pulse to excite the TLS and decay back to the ground state, emitting a single photon.
-In the limit of an infinitely short pulse width, and neglecting phonon interactions \cite{Hughes2019}, or any other decoherence operators in the system, this TLS is considered to be a perfect SPS with $g^{(2)} (0) = 0$ and $\mathcal{I} = 1$.
-The perfection of these sources fail when a finite pulse width is taken to account (as this introduces a chance of two photon emission from the system) and sources of detuning and off-chip decay are included (which spoils the coherence) \cite{Gustin2018}.
+Without feedback, i.e., for a TLS coupled to an open waveguide \cite{Kalliakos2014,Hughes2019,Schnauber2019,Uppu2020}, to generate a SPS we pump the system with a $\pi$-pulse to excite the TLS and decay back to the ground state, emitting a single photon. \rereedit{Note that we correct for the bi-directional output in the results without feedback so both output fields are accounted for.} In the limit of an infinitely short pulse width, and neglecting other decoherence effects such as phonon interactions \cite{Hughes2019}, this TLS is a perfect SPS with $g^{(2)} (0) = 0$ and $\mathcal{I} = 1$.
+The perfection of these sources fail when a finite pulse width is taken to account (as this introduces a chance of two photon emission) and sources of detuning and off-chip decay are included (which spoils coherence) \cite{Gustin2018}.
+The TLS is driven by a Gaussian $\pi$-pulse, defined by $ \Omega(t) = \left(\pi / \sigma \sqrt{2\pi}\right) {\rm exp} \left[ -t^2 / 2\sigma^2 \right], $ where $\sigma = t_p/2\sqrt{2 \ln 2}$ and $t_p$ is the FWHM pulse width.